webrtclabs/videochatwebrtc/README.md

 ### Full Sample Demo Page (Putting it all Together)

 This plugin enables real-time streaming of video between to browsers.
-Some more text here.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus leo ipsum, tempor eget mollis in, vehicula eu quam.
-Fusce fermentum elit at lorem tincidunt eget tempus urna ultricies.
+S

     <!DOCTYPE html>
     <html>